Volunteer

 If there is not a volunteer to do a task, the task does not get done.
 And there is much to do!
 It’s very rewarding to be part of saving our natural resources and protecting our environment for future generations.
 It’s also easy to get started: contact us or check the volunteer box on the printable mail-in membership/volunteer form

-• Newsletter and Publicity: Writers or photographers can provide articles or photos about our projects or events in which you participate for our bi-monthly Newsletter.
+• Newsletter and Publicity: Writers or photographers can provide articles or photos about our projects or events in which you participate for our Newsletter.
 Moderate social media posts on Facebook or Instagram.
 Help edit our WordPress website.
 Learn how to format and send emails via MailChimp.
 So many possibilities to use your talents!

-• Finance Committe: Folks with accounting or finance skills help review financial statements, the annual Form 990 submission, insurance policies and premium rates, and help the Treasurer prepare the annual budget and five-year plan.
+• Finance Committee: Folks with accounting or finance skills help review financial statements, the annual Form 990 submission, insurance policies and premium rates, and help the Treasurer prepare the annual budget and five-year plan.
 The time commitment is 1-3 hours per month.

 • Corresponding Secretary: Email-savvy and organized?
 Seeking someone to support the Treasurer and Membership Coordinator with correspondence acknowledging donations and membership contributions.
 Approx. 2 hours per week in August and January and 2 hours per month the rest of the year.